madelinehebert/MDHscrawler-go/README.md

 This program comes with NO SUPPORT and is not intended for deployment in production environments.
 Use at your own risk.

-**Building**
-Run the following commands to clone the repository, enter the directory, and invoke the build script.
+**Building**: Run the following commands to clone the repository, enter the directory, and invoke the build script.
 <br />`git clone https://github.com/madelinehebert/MDHsvcbundle-go`
 <br />`cd MDHsvcbundle-go`
 <br />`bash ./build.sh`